Broughton Hall Catholic High School - Curriculum / Music

 How is the course structured & assessed?

-This course is continuously assessed, allowing students to work throughout years 10 and 11 to achieve their grade.
+This course is continuously assessed, which means students need to work consistently on their chosen instrument/voice and compositional skills throughout years 10 and 11 to achieve their grade.
 There is no final written exam.
-Instead, there all students perform live to an audience at the end of Year 11.
+Instead, all students perform live to an audience at the end of Year 11.

 Unit 1: MUSPRA201ta Musical Knowledge (Internally Assessed)